-One of the golden rules of wildlife photography is to try to photograph your subjects at eye level or lower.
+One of the golden rules of wildlife photography is to try to photograph your subjects at eye level or lower, .
 The reason for this rule is simple: when you’re at eye level with your subjects you feel much more of a connection – it’s like you’re one of them.
 The opposite is also true.
 When you look down on your subjects, it metaphorically feels like you’re looking down on them.
 This is often called ‘the zoo perspective’, and it’s not good.
+So shooting from low angles is essential to achieve more natural-looking wildlife images.

 Professional wildlife photographers will therefore go to great lengths to try to get as low down as possible.
 Every centimetre counts – the lower the better.
 While I will be the first to say that nature photography is an art form, and in art, there are no rules, this one is right more often than not.